docker/docs/desktop/extensions-sdk/architecture/index.md

 > **Note**
 >
 > In some cases, it is useful to also interact with the Docker engine from the backend.
-> See [how to use the Docker socket](../guides/use-docker-socket-from-backend.md) from the backend.
+> See [How to use the Docker socket](../guides/use-docker-socket-from-backend.md) from the backend.

 To communicate with the backend, the Extension SDK provides [functions](../dev/api/backend.md#get) to make `GET`, `POST`, `PUT`, `HEAD`, and `DELETE` requests from the frontend.
 Under the hood, the communication is done through a socket